josemarcosrf/ML-Flows/README.md

 │    │             │                         │ - chroma_host: ChromaDB host.
 Defaults to CHROMA_HOST_DEFAULT.                               │
 │    │             │                         │ - chroma_port: ChromaDB port.
 Defaults to CHROMA_PORT_DEFAULT.                               │
 │    │             │                         │ - llm_backend: LLM backend to use.
 Defaults to LLM_BACKEND_DEFAULT.                          │
-│    │             │                         │ - llm_model: LLM model to use.
+│    │             │                         │ - llm_id: LLM model ID to use.
 Defaults to LLM_MODEL_DEFAULT.                                │
 │    │             │                         │ - embedding_model: Embedding model to use.
 Defaults to EMBEDDING_MODEL_DEFAULT.              │
 │    │             │                         │ - reranker_model: Reranker model to use.
 Defaults to None.                                   │
 │    │             │                         │ - similarity_top_k: Number of top results to retrieve.
 Defaults to SIMILARITY_TOP_K_DEFAULT. │